martinthomson/quic-tls/draft-thomson-quic-tls.md

   though the QUIC documents are unclear on whether a SCFG message can be sent as a top-level message.

-The QuicTransportParameterType identifiers used for this extension identify parameters that apply across every version of QUIC that a client offers to support.
-That means that allocations of code points for any version of QUIC makes that code point unavailable to any other version of QUIC that can be concurrently offered by a client.

-Each code point registration has a list of QUIC versions to which it applies.
-Multiple different semantics can be attached to a single code point, but they MUST identify mutually exclusive QUIC versions.
-Versions of QUIC that have different semantics for the same code point can't be offered simultaneously.
+The QuicTransportParameterType identifies parameters.
+This is taken from a single space that is shared by all QUIC versions (and options, see
+{{quic_options}}).

 This extension MUST be included if a QUIC version is negotiated.
 A server MUST NOT negotiate QUIC if this extension is not present.
-This could mean that a server might consequently send a fatal `no_application_protocol` alert.

 Based on the values offered by a client a server MAY use the values in this extension to determine whether it wants to continue the connection, request